While I love making rice for my family, every now and again we want something that’s just as filling but a little bit lighter.

-Bonus time: for those looking for keto rice, cauliflower rice is perfect because it contains very little carbs.
-A cup of cauliflower rice, which is very filling based on my personal experience, only contains around 3 grams of carbs!
+Bonus time: for those looking for keto rice, cauliflower rice is perfect because it contains very few carbs.

 Does cauliflower rice taste like rice?

 In a word, no. Cauliflower rice does not taste like rice and if you expect it to have the same bland flavor profile as rice, you will be disappointed.

 Cauliflower rice has a nutty, slightly bitter, flavor.
 That being said, however, the taste of cauliflower rice goes well with a host of different appetizers and main dishes; you just have to adjust your expectations when it comes to eating this rice substitute.

 How long does cauliflower rice last?

 After cooking, you can store leftover cauliflower rice in the fridge in an airtight container for 2-3 days.
 However, you can expect a strong, slightly sulfurous smell when you open the container.